-One of our newsletter followers wrote in today to ask, “What is meditation supposed to feel like?”
+One of our newsletter followers wrote in today to ask, “How is meditation supposed to feel?”

 Good question, thanks for asking.
 I am presuming that you want to know what meditation should feel like so that you can determine if you are meditating correctly.

-Let’s take a look at some of the ways how different meditations feel, and you can determine whether you are meditating the right way.
+Let’s take a look at some of the ways how meditation feels, and you can determine whether you are meditating the right way.

 Here are five of the primary feelings you get from meditation and when you should experience them.

 Probably the number one reason why people meditate is that it helps them to feel relaxed.
-And indeed, many of the different types of meditation are relaxing.
+And indeed, many types of meditation are relaxing.